Burna-Buriash II: Assyrians

+Perhaps to cement relations, Muballiṭat-Šērūa, daughter of Aššur-uballiṭ, had been married to either Burna-Buriaš or possibly his son, Kara-ḫardaš; the historical sources do not agree.
+The scenario proposed by Brinkman has come to be considered the orthodox interpretation of these events.
+A poorly preserved letter in the Pergamon Museum possibly mentions him and a princess or mārat šarri.
+Kara-ḫardaš was murdered, shortly after succeeding his father to the throne, during a rebellion by the Kassite army in 1333 BC.

+Nazi-Bugas: According to an Assyrian chronicle this incited Aššur-uballiṭ to invade, depose the usurper installed by the army, one Nazi-Bugaš or Šuzigaš, described as "a Kassite, son of a nobody".

+Kurigalzu II: Ashur-Uballit I then installed Kurigalzu II, "the younger", variously rendered as son of Burnaburiaš and son of Kadašman-Ḫarbe, likely a scribal error for Kara-ḫardaš.
+Note, however, that there are more than a dozen royal inscriptions of Kurigalzu II identifying Burna-Buriaš as his father.

 Domestic affairs

 Building activity increased markedly in the latter half of the fourteenth century with Burna-Buriaš and his successors undertaking restoration work of sacred structures.
 Inscriptions from three door sockets and bricks, some of which are still in situ, bear witness to his restoration of the Ebabbar of the sun god Šamaš in Larsa.
 A tablet provides an exhortation to Enlil and a brick refers to work on the great socle of the Ekiur of Ninlil in Nippur.
 A thirteen line bilingual inscription can now probably be assigned to him.
 Neo-Babylonian temple inventory from Ur mentions him along with successors as a benefactor.
 A cylinder inscription of Nabonidus recalls Burna-Buriaš’ earlier work on the temenos at Sippar:

 There are around 87 economic texts, most of which were found at successive excavations in Nippur, providing a date formula based on regnal years, which progress up to year 27.
 Many of them are personnel rosters dealing with servile laborers, who were evidently working under duress as the terms ZÁḤ, "escapee", and ka-mu, "fettered", are used to classify some of them.
 Apparently thousands of men were employed in construction and agriculture and women in the textile industry.
 An oppressive regime developed to constrain their movements and prevent their escape.
 Other texts include two extispicy reports provide divinations based on examination of animal entrails.
 Nippur seems to have enjoyed the status of a secondary capital.
 The presence of the royal retinue replete with scribes would have provided the means for the creation of business records for the local population.